AynalemN/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 1. strncat - a sunction that concatenates two strings.
 	* The ** _strncat ** function is similar to the _strcat function, except that it will use at most n bytes from src; and
 	* src does not need to be null-terminated if it contains n or more byte
+2. strncpy - a function thata copies a string.